maggoatt/maggoatt/README.md

  - 🌷 instructed students on dense convolutional-recurrent neural networks and natural language processing @ MIT BeaverWorks '25

-<h4>Driven by innovation, deeply interested in computer vision research, and intellectual property for automation and hardware.</h4>
+<h4>Driven by innovation, deeply interested in vision + ML research and intellectual property for automation and hardware.</h4>